CULTURAL ACTIVITIES OFFERED AT ST HILDA’S

 St Hilda’s is proud of its ongoing relationship with the Royal New Zealand Ballet.
 All RNZB shows are accompanied by an education programme and senior dancers come to school to workshop with our students the themes and techniques being used in the current show.

-Sings Hilda is the schools audition entry choir, currently consisting of about 20 students.
-Practises take place on Tuesday mornings before school (7.45am) and on Friday lunchtimes.
-In order to take part in Sings Hilda students must also contribute to the Madrigal choir.
+Sings Hilda is the schools audition entry choir, currently consisting of about 25 students.
+Practises take place on Tuesday and Friday mornings before school and Thursday during lunch time.
+In order to take part in Sings Hilda students must also contribute to the Junior choir.
+Each year Sings Hilda enters in the Big Sing competition.

 SPEECH AND DRAMA